nathan-gardner/SECON2023Robot/Documentation/Signoffs/NathanGardner-signoff-ToplevelController.md

 ## Analysis

-The top-level controller will need to be analyzed in terms of the constraints: speed, size, and GPIO.
+The top-level controller will need to be analyzed in terms of the constraints: power, size, and GPIO.

 The actual power consumption of a fully equipped Nano running at maximum clock speed sits between 15 - 25 Watts.
 To power the Nano along with the necessary peripherals through the Micro USB or USB C port, using a 5V adapter that can output 2.5 Amps or higher.
 If the team uses a 5V DC barrel jack adapter, the outputs must be at least 4 Amps.